ChristopherYoeurng/ChristopherYoeurng/README.md

 ## Hi there 👋
+Hello!
+My name is Chris, and I’m a Computer Science student at Cal Poly SLO with interests in performance, privacy/security, accessibility, ability enhancement, and linguistics.
+I care deeply about using tech to expand what humans are capable of (particularly those with disabilities) and believe that a fundamental piece of that puzzle is figuring out how to design things that are private, efficient, and secure.

+**Because of the sensitive nature of my work, most of my coolest projects are kept under tight lock and key and won’t appear here.
+Feel free to message me, and I’ll be happy to explain them! :D**

+Some highlights of my career so far include:
+📲 learning performant iOS and macOS development at Apple by working on iMessage.
+☁️ learning scalable AWS design at Amazon by working on the tech that powers 2-day shipping.
+🔐 publishing my first paper in IEEE PST2025 (Privacy, Security, and Trust) about the intersection between machine learning and privacy/security.
 <!--
 **ChristopherYoeurng/ChristopherYoeurng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.